syanix/SupplyChainSystem/context-prisma.md

 3. **Correct File Paths**: We've updated the file paths in the Dockerfile and fly.toml to use the correct path for the main.js file, ensuring that the application starts properly.

+4. **Directory Structure**: We've improved the directory creation process to ensure all necessary directories exist before copying files.
+This prevents errors like "Not a directory" when copying files to nested paths.

 These changes resolve issues with missing dependencies like `@nestjs/config` and ensure that the application can start correctly in the Fly.io environment.